adhocteam/ca-alert/README.md

 - qualitative interviews in discovery
 - surveys about needs
 - built to user need based on discovery
 - user testing of wireframes
 - built user types to inform design and functionality
 - CALL OUT FIRST THREE PLAYS IN USDS
 - made it simple, usds web design standards
 - tested extensively with wireframes

 #### e.
 Used GitHub to document code commits

 All of the code we've written has been stored in a [GitHub repo](https://github.com/adhocteam/ca-alert), with all commits listed [here](https://github.com/adhocteam/ca-alert/commits/master).
-In addition, [code reviews](https://github.com/adhocteam/ca-alert/pulls) have been performed there for all commits before merging them into master.
-GitHub has also been used as our [issue tracking system](https://github.com/adhocteam/ca-alert/issues).
+In addition, we used GitHub's pull request features for [code reviews](https://github.com/adhocteam/ca-alert/pulls) of each commit before merging it into master.
+GitHub has also been used as our [issue tracking system](https://github.com/adhocteam/ca-alert/issues), and we have used the [projects feature as a board](https://github.com/adhocteam/ca-alert/projects/1) for project management.

 #### f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API